Why School Leaders

 - THE JOHN DELANEY FELLOWSHIP FOR FAMILY & COMMUNITY ENGAGEMENT - Giving parents and caregivers a place and a voice in the school

 - THE NINA WATERS FELLOWSHIP FOR LEADERSHIP & MANAGEMENT - Being the leader who creates teacher and staff leaders

-The Fellowships will address each of these four growth areas, and they will provide executive coaching and grants for these Principals as well.
+The Fellowships address each of these four growth areas, and they provide executive coaching and grants for these Principals as well.
 Each Fellowship will provide support for the entirety of our Initiative.

 The socioeconomic status of a school is the greatest predictor of student achievement.
 Schools with a Title I designation, indicating they have a higher concentration of low-income students, are not consistently performing at the level of their non-Title I peers.
 Since 2014, the number of low-income Duval County Public Schools (DCPS) students has increased by 12%.